autoplot/documentation/javadoc/org/autoplot/cdf/CdfJavaDataSourceEditorPanel.md

-# org.autoplot.cdf.CdfJavaDataSourceEditorPanelEditor panel for CDF files.
-The "Java" part of the name comes from this is a
+# org.autoplot.cdf.CdfJavaDataSourceEditorPanel

- second implementation of the CDF reader, where the first was a native reader interfaced to Autoplot via Java Native Interface.
+Editor panel for CDF files.
+The "Java" part of the name comes from this is a second implementation of the CDF reader, where the first was a native reader interfaced to Autoplot via Java Native Interface.

-CdfJavaDataSourceEditorPanel( )
+# CdfJavaDataSourceEditorPanel( )
 Creates new form AggregatingDataSourceEditorPanel

 ***